• Skip to main content

 As time went on, my laughing became even worse.
 It was now becoming the kind of laughter where I felt like I couldn’t stop.
 My whole body would move up and down shaking and I would laugh hysterically so hard that I would fall off my chair if I was sitting down.
 I was doing it all the time, many times a day.
 Let me give you a few real life examples just so you can understand.

-Every time I went to the bank and had to stand in line I would start cracking up.
+Every time I went to the bank and had to stand in line, I would start cracking up.
 Just laughing and laughing while in line.
 Sometimes there would be other people in line and sometimes, I would just be standing there alone.
 Either way, it didn’t matter, I would be cracking up laughing.
-I would get up to the teller and she would ask me “What are you laughing at?”
+I would get up to the teller and she would ask me “What are you laughing at?”.
 I would say “I don’t know” and just keep on laughing.
-Many times this constant laughing would make other people laugh with me so it was kind of funny to see everyone at the bank laughing with me.
+Many times, this constant laughing I was doing would make other people laugh with me so it was kind of funny to see everyone at the bank laughing with me.
 The tellers at the bank actually named me the “Laughing Boy”.
 They always seemed to get a big kick out of me when I visited…………

 The bank line.
 Worst part of my day!

 Another situation, that happened all the time, is that I would burst out laughing during uncomfortable times in movies.
 One specific time, that I remember clearly, is when I went to see “Braveheart” in the theater with a bunch of my friends.
-Do you remember that point where Mel Gibson’s wife gets her throat cut and dies……..well, I started cracking up.
-Just giggling and shaking trying to hold it in.
-It got so bad, I had to leave the theater because I couldn’t hold it in and burst out laughing as I headed down the aisle (when you laugh during points like this in a movie, people usually think you are a nutcase and they start to wonder if you might be a closet serial killer………..).
-I finally got a hold of myself and went back in.
+Do you remember that point where Mel Gibson’s wife gets her throat cut and dies……..well, I started hysterically laughing out loud.
+It was so bad, I had to leave the theater because I couldn’t hold it in.
+As I headed down the aisle laughing loudly during a traumatic scene, I couldn’t help but think that the people in the theater were probably thinking I was a nutcase or perhaps a closet serial killer…..
+I finally got control of myself outside and went back in.
 Do you remember how “Braveheart” ends? (clue: FREEDOM!!! while Mel Gibson is disembowelled)…….Well, let’s just say I had to leave the theater again and my friends and everyone else there were wondering “What the heck is wrong with this guy?”

 Mel Gibson making me laugh hysterically in Braveheart